 The miracle of speaking in Greek and Latin

 Greek was the international vernacular which was slowly being supplanted by Latin.
-Pachomius’ ability to speak in these two languages was symbolic of the Christian faith being established for all the nations.
-It was an international religion.
+Pachomius’ ability to speak in these two languages was symbolic.
+This narrative gave Pachomius and his community an international reputation and a sense of divine authority.

-The Syriac text is found in “The Book of Paradise: Being the Histories and Sayings of the Monks and Ascetics of the Egyptian Desert” which was published and translated by E.A.
+The recension of Anan-Isho is found in “The Book of Paradise: Being the Histories and Sayings of the Monks and Ascetics of the Egyptian Desert,” published and translated by E.A.
 Wallis Budge.
-Budge gives an unclear account of the original manuscript he worked from.
+Budge did not describe the manuscript’s name or provide details.
 He explained that he was shown a Syriac text by the Vicar of the Chaldean Patriarch, which, for political and religious reasons, could not be purchased or borrowed.
 He secured to have the text hand copied.
-The hand-copied edition is dated around 1890, while the original is estimated to be twelfth to fourteenth century.(5)Palladius, Hieronymus, and Others.
-The Book of Paradise being the Histories and Sayings of the Monks and Ascetics fo the Egyptian Desert.
-Translated by E.A.
-Wallis Budge.
-London:W. Drugulin.
-1904.
-Pg.
-VIII It is not exactly known which original manuscript Budge was referring to.
-One suggestion has it as Moṣul MS 95(6)http://www.syriac.talktalk.net/chron_tab7.html There are other editions available, such as:
+The hand-copied edition is dated around 1890, while the original is estimated to be twelfth to the fourteenth century.12 One suggestion has it as Moṣul MS 9513 There are other editions available, such as:

 - London, British Library, Add 17175